 I’ve done several books with Down & Out, including a collection of my short stories, and have gotten to know several of their writers.
 Frank Zafiro is one of them, though oddly we’ve never met in person.
 At any rate, my name was put in the hat when he came up with this series, A Grifter’s Song, a series of novellas, or maybe that’s novellettes, about Sam and Rachel, a couple who are life-long con artists.
 Each installment, or episode as they’re calling them, finds the pair working another con in another city while trying to stay one step ahead of the mobster out for their heads.

-In the Movie Makers, the two have come to
+Movie Makers, the two have come to

 where dreams are made and crushed, Hollywood, baby.
 Rachel is posing as an